 Ayurveda has a concept of Swasthvritta “ Sphere of Health “

 So for a healthy life, one should grow and maintain this sphere of health.
-The better and more compatible health practices we have , this sphere will be bigger and brighter, which reflects our ability to foresee more, to do more and to accomplish more.
-It reflects immunity and stamina that your body has against diseases.
+The better and more compatible health practices we have, the this sphere will be bigger and brighter, which reflects our ability to foresee more, do more, and accomplish more.
+It reflects the immunity and stamina that your body has against diseases.

-Diseases occur when there is a suitable environment for them to occur, same is with various microorganisms.
-They can break the defence barrier of the body only if the body is too weak to prevent the attack or retaliate swiftly.
+Diseases occur when there is a suitable environment for them to occur, the same is with various microorganisms.
+They can break the defense barrier of the body only if the body is too weak to prevent the attack or retaliate swiftly.

 In order to understand the approach of Ayurveda towards health and disease prevention-

 Let us imagine leaves falling from a weed and our task is to keep the place clean.

 There are 3 ways to do it.
 Either we can keep collecting the leaves or we can cut the weed down or we can make the soil(environment) unsuitable for its growth.
 In this illustration collecting the leaves is the maintenance of the disease, cutting the weed is killing the microbes or cancer cells, etc, making soil infertile is turning the body environment hostile for the incubation of disease-causing factors.